40 Thoughtful Mother’s Day Ideas That Will Make the Day Extra Special

 Work in the garden

 Talk about perfect timing to get some pretty plants in the ground!
-Instead of buying a bouquet of Mother’s Day flowers, bring Mom some potted plants—think pansies, petunias, or any others you love—and work alongside her in the garden.
+Instead of buying a bouquet of Mother’s Day flowers, bring some potted plants for mom—think pansies, petunias, or any others you love—and work alongside her in the garden.

 This fun, friendly racket sport, described as a cross between tennis, badminton, and ping-pong, has been growing in popularity over the past decade.
 Athletic moms will love trying their hand at a new game—and showing you they’ve still got it.